fastapi/fastapi/docs/tutorial/request-forms.md

     `Form` is a class that inherits directly from `Body`.

 !!! info
-    To declare form bodies, you need to use `Form` explicitly, because without it the parameters would be interpreted as query parameteres or body (JSON) parameters.
+    To declare form bodies, you need to use `Form` explicitly, because without it the parameters would be interpreted as query parameters or body (JSON) parameters.

 ## "Form Fields"?